Latest Blogs

 Demystifying Receivable Finance Terms: Easy Explanations for Every Borrower

-When exploring ways to improve cash flow, especially for SMEs, exporters, and suppliers, you'll encounter terms like supply chain finance, trade finance, and various types of invoice factoring.
-This guide breaks them down in plain language, shows how they differ, and helps you figure out which financing service best suits your business.
+When exploring ways to improve cash flow, especially for SMEs, exporters, and suppliers, you'll encounter terms like supply chain finance, trade finance, invoice financing, invoice discounting, and factoring.
+This guide explains what each finance term is in plain language, shows how they differ, and helps you figure out which financing service best suits your business.

 1. Trade Finance